 Note: RP = Rating Points.
 CCR = the number of students who have been identified as either college ready or career ready, regardless of graduation status.
-Cohort = number of students in the four-year graduation cohort.
+Cohort = number of students in the four-year graduation cohort (i.e., 9GR22 for 2025 Report Cards).